anath2110/GENEVIC/README.md

 ## Web Usage

-Explain how to run the Streamlit app.
+Access the web application at: [https://geneviic-anathjan24.streamlit.app/](https://geneviic-anathjan24.streamlit.app/)

 ## Credits

-This project was made possible by the dedicated efforts of our research team and the comprehensive support provided by [Bioinformatics and Systems Medicine Laboratory](https://www.uth.edu/bioinfo/) and
+This project was made possible by the dedicated efforts of our research team and the comprehensive support provided by [Bioinformatics and Systems Medicine Laboratory](https://www.uth.edu/bioinfo/) and [Department of Health Data Science and Artificial Intelligence](https://sbmi.uth.edu/prospective-students/dsai.htm) at [McWilliams School of Biomedicalinformatics at UTHealth Houston](https://sbmi.uth.edu/).

 ### Team Members
 - **Member 1 Name** : Role/Contribution